Jeka107/AotD/README.md

 Bug fixes.

-A bit of every think such as animation,sound,cutscenes and more.
+A bit of every think such as animation,sound,cutscenes,puzzles and more.

 link: https://www.youtube.com/watch?v=_JO29wKQxA4